 Look, you are likely your own biggest threat when hiking in the Smokies.

-Each year, far more hikers who were underprepared or undereducated end up in trouble in the mountains than from other “dangers”.
+Each year, far more hikers who were underprepared end up in trouble in the mountains compared to those who face other “dangers”.

 Be like a Boy or Girl Scout.
 Be prepared.